 Step 7: Personal Insight Questions (PIQs)

 Instead of one long personal statement, the UC system uses Personal Insight Questions.
+Students choose four prompts and respond with short essays.

 Step 8: Additional Comments Section